deepakdeedar/Machine-Learning-Reboot/README.md

 # Machine-Learning-Reboot

-This repo contains all machine learning algorithms using python and scikit-learn
+This repo contains all machine learning algorithms with EDA using python, scikit-learn, seaborn and matplotlib

 - # Supervised Learning
   - ## Feature Engineering